claucia/claucia.github.io/content/portfolio/faq-accordion-card/index.md

 Theres's a tiny bit of JavaScript to show/hide the content of the answers.

 To bundle the application, I picked [Parcel.js][parcel-js].
-I attempted to use [webpack], but I found it a bit too complex to get started, so I will revisit webpack in the future.
+I attempted to use [webpack], but I found it a bit too complex to get started, so I plan to revisit webpack in the future.
 On the other hand, Parcel.js has plenty of default configurations, which made things a lot quicker to get up and running.

 By the way, several things I've done for setting up this project can be reused for my next projects.
 With this in mind, I created [`web-app-template-parceljs`][app-template].
 So I don't need to start a new project from the scratch every time.